bikeshaving/crank/website/documents/guides/02-elements.md

 ## Renderers

-Crank ships with two renderer subclasses for the two common web development use-cases: one for managing DOM nodes, available through the module `@b9g/crank/dom`, and one for creating HTML strings, available through the module `@b9g/crank/html`.
+Crank ships with two renderer subclasses for the web: one for managing DOM nodes in a front-end application, available through the module `@b9g/crank/dom`, and one for creating HTML strings, available through the module `@b9g/crank/html`.
 You can use these modules to render interactive user interfaces in the browser and HTML responses on the server.

 ```jsx
 import {renderer as DOMRenderer} from "@b9g/crank/dom";